 Melatonin is a hormone found naturally in the body.
 The pineal gland in the brain makes serotonin which is then converted into melatonin at night when exposure to light decreases.

 Valerian is an herbal extract.
-It is one of the leading natural supplements for managing anxiety and insomnia.
+It is one of the leading natural supplements for managing nervousness and insomnia.
 Some limited findings show that valerian may reduce the time needed to fall asleep and may improve sleep quality.
 Unlike the benzodiazepines, most people feel no morning grogginess after taking valerian.
 Other findings were not as promising.
-They showed that when compared to a placebo, valerian didn’t relieve anxiety or insomnia any better than the placebo.
+They showed that when compared to a placebo, valerian didn’t relieve nervousness or insomnia any better than the placebo.

 - Right Diet

 Caffeine can have a pronounced effect on sleep, causing insomnia and restlessness.
 In addendum to coffee, tea, and soft drinks, look for hidden sources of caffeine such as chocolate, cough and cold medicine, and other over-the-counter medicine.

 Although sugar can give a burst of energy, it’s small-lived and can produce uneven blood sugar levels.
 This can disrupt sleep in the middle of the night as blood sugar levels fall.